andrewang123/Web-Socket-Chat/README.md

 # A simple web application w/ web sockets
-Written in NodeJS and HTML/CSS/JavaScript
+Written in ExpressJS and HTML/CSS/JavaScript
 This application allows users to communicate in a chat and see real time what the other person says.
 It also notifies the other in the chatroom whether or not another person is typing.